roblanf/phypapers/README.md

 1. Edit this URL to include your search term: 'http://export.arxiv.org/api/query?search_query=all:[YOURSEARCHTERMHERE]&start=0&max_results=10&sortBy=lastUpdatedDate&sortOrder=descending', e.g. for this example: 'http://export.arxiv.org/api/query?search_query=all:phylogen*&start=0&max_results=10&sortBy=lastUpdatedDate&sortOrder=descending'
 2. Log into dlvr.it
-3. Under 'Routes' click your twitterbot.
-It might be called 'my new route' if you didn't rename it.
+3. Look for your feed (mine is called 'phy_papers'), and click it to expand the list of feeds
-4. In the 'Sources' box, click the '+add' rectangle
+4. Click the 'Add Feed' grey text, just at the top right of the list of current feeds
-5. Click the square orange RSS symbol
+5. Add the URL to the search box
-6. Click 'add feed'
+6. Click '+' symbol for the feed, it will appear just below the search box
-7. Paste the link from step 1 into the 'Feed URL' box
+7. Your feed will appear in a 'Selected Feed' box.
+Click the cog symbol at the right.
 8. Set your other options as in point 7 of the dlvr.it instructions, above
-9. Click 'Save source'
+9. Click the blue 'Save' rectangle in the bottom right

 ### 2. Adding a feed from bioRxiv preprints
 1. Copy this URL, which is an RSS feed from all of bioRxiv http://connect.biorxiv.org/biorxiv_xml.php?subject=all